SMU-SDS/COT2027/README.md

   `--livereload-port 35730`.
 - Do not name a setting `host` in `_config.yml`.
 Jekyll reserves it for the server address, and the site name goes in `institution` instead.

-## Publishing

-1. Create a public repository named `cots2027` in the SMU-SDS organization and push this folder to the `main` branch.
-2. In the repository, go to Settings, then Pages.
-3. Under Build and deployment, set Source to "Deploy from a branch", branch `main`, folder `/ (root)`.
-4. The site appears at <https://smu-sds.github.io/cots2027/> within a minute or two.

-`baseurl` in `_config.yml` must match the repository name.
-It is set to `/cots2027`.
-If the site later moves to a repository named `smu-sds.github.io`, set `baseurl: ""` instead.

-## Custom domain

-If SMU provides a subdomain later, add it under Settings, then Pages, then Custom domain.
-GitHub writes a `CNAME` file to the repository, SMU IT adds a DNS CNAME record pointing to `smu-sds.github.io`, and GitHub issues a certificate once the record resolves.
-Then set `url:` to the new address and `baseurl: ""` in `_config.yml`, since a custom domain serves the site at the root.